mpenachayan/docker-android-gradle/README.md

 # Docker Image with Android SDK and Gradle

-The aim of this image is to include all the libraries and dependencies needed to build Android apps in a small Docker Image
+The aim of this image is to include all the libraries and dependencies needed to build Android apps in a small Docker Image.
+This image use Docker image **adoptopenjdk/openjdk8-openj9:alpine-slim** as base and it's inspired by this Github https://github.com/alvr/alpine-android

 ## Build Docker Image and Run